bartek-blog/bartek-blog.github.io/_posts/2019-03-28-how-to-install-java.markdown

 export PATH="$HOME/.jenv/bin:$PATH"
 if which jenv > /dev/null; then eval "$(jenv init -)"; fi
 ```
+Then run `source ~/.zshrc`.

-And unfortunately you have to add them manually to available versions.
-You can see them by calling
+Unfortunately you have to manually add installed javas to available versions.
+You can see them by
+calling

 ``` shell
 ls /Library/Java/JavaVirtualMachines/